 - Real Alto - Guayas.
 Ancient settlement of Valdivia culture from 4400 - 1700 BC with very interesting archaeological finds.
 Here has been found the earliest proof of the use of maize as primary subsistence crop, as well as small, unusual sculptures.

 - Santa Ana - La Florida settlement - Zamora Chinchipe.
-Remnants of ancient Amazonian culture from circa 2450 BC.
+Remnants of ancient Amazonian culture from sometimes around 2450 BC.
 Ruins of circular buildings, tomb with numerous offerings.
 Characteristic vessels of polished stone with interesting iconography.

 Other archaeological monuments